oasislinux/oasis/README.md

 - byacc instead of bison
 - perp and sinit instead of sysvinit or systemd
 - netsurf instead of chromium or firefox
+- samurai instead of ninja
+- velox instead of Xorg

 These packages are grouped into logical [sets], and the full list is available in the [pkg] directory.